 It is a good idea to share your running and medical history with the therapist.
 Also share with the therapist your running goals, when the marathon is and any medical conditions that may be present.
 Good communication is key to working together.

-Finding the right sports massage therapist isn’t difficult in Austin.
+Finding the right sports massage therapist isn’t difficult in Austin try chattanooga massage center, it has very good reviews.
 Massage has become so popular that there are dozens of sports massage facilities in Austin that work with runners and triathletes understand the aerobic athlete’s body and psyche.

 Ask around for recommendations.
 Consult with your running friends and coaches.
 I can guarantee someone knows a trusted massage therapist in Austin who they can recommend.